 What Is An Accredited Chest Pain Center?

-- The ED physician having the authority to activate the cath lab
+- The ED physician has the authority to activate the cath lab

 - A One-Call Activation System